nextapps-de/xone/README.md

 ### Overview

-* Manage and execute production, development and test environments seamlessly at the same time
+* Manage and execute production, development and test environments seamlessly
 * Integrates fast development in a web browser environment (develop > build > deploy)
 * Provides HTML-CSS-friendly templating system with which designers (non-coders) can also work
 * Xone libraries completely compiles with your codebase (only the used code remains in a single javascript binary file)
 * Therefore you will get the most lightweight footprint possible
 * Provides advanced MVC architecture for your app (e.g. persistent models, routes, request controller, event controller, handlers, views, mapper)
-* Incredibly accellerate DOM changes through a performance optimized render engine
 * Simple, fast and natural usage out of the box
 * Targeting products: hybrid apps, progressive web apps, cordova/phonegap/ionic, single-page web apps, browser apps